benjaminion/upgrading-ethereum-book/src/book.md

 The Eth1 chain issues new Ether in the form of block and uncle rewards.
 Since the London upgrade this issuance has been offset in part, or even at times exceeded by the burning of transaction base fees due to [EIP-1559](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1559.md).

 During the current Altair period, issuance on the beacon chain is additional to that on the Eth1 chain, but is much smaller (around 10% as much).
 After The Merge, there will no longer be any block or uncle rewards on the Eth1 chain.
-But the base fee burn will remain, and is is very likely that the net issuance will become permanently negative: more Ether will be destroyed than created.[^fn-ultrasound-money]
+But the base fee burn will remain, and it is very likely that the net issuance will become negative &ndash; more Ether will be destroyed than created[^fn-ultrasound-money] &ndash; at least in the short to medium term.
+In the longer term, Anders Elowsson argues that [an equilibrium](https://ethresear.ch/t/circulating-supply-equilibrium-for-ethereum-and-minimum-viable-issuance-during-the-proof-of-stake-era/10954?u=benjaminion) will be reached between Ether issuance from proof of stake and Ether destruction due to EIP-1559, leading to a steady overall supply of Ether.

 [^fn-ultrasound-money]: You can see Ethereum's current issuance and play with various scenarios at [ultrasound.money](https://ultrasound.money/).